kiddphunk/beatspixelscodelife.com/_posts/2011-10-03-visual-poetry-part-one-audioizing-gertrude-stein.markdown

     </tr>
 </table>

 It is worth commenting on this last value of *21* for Napoleon: I wanted to encode *the length of time/space it took to get to the first occurrence of a word*.
 If I had defined 'unique word' as the relative index, then Napoleon would have mapped to *9* (as it was the 9th unique word introduced), but I would have lost this time encoding.
-(In this manner, the longer it takes Stein to get to the first usage of Napoleon, the larger the jump will be.)
+(Put another way: the longer it takes Stein to get to the first usage of Napoleon, the larger the jump will be.)

 Now the note determination is a simple calculation: